Skip to main content

 EndStatementFormat (EndStatementFormatStyle)

-Set the format to write the end keyword with its corresponding structure (e.g., end module or end do) and name.
+Set the format to write the 'end' keyword with its corresponding structure and name (e.g., end function foo.
+Possible values are:

-• EndAndStructure: Set the end with the corresponding structure kind
+• EndAndStructure -> Set the end with the corresponding structure kind (e.g., end function).

-• EndStructureAndName: Set the end with the corresponding structure kind and its name
+• EndStructureAndName -> Set the end with the corresponding structure kind and its name (e.g., end function foo)

-• Preserve Keep the original form as it is
+• Preserve -> [Default] Keep the original form as it is.

 !
 EndOnly: